eiyouwangding/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Applied Mathematics: PDE and Numerical Analysis
 - Artificial Intelligence
+- Computational Linguistics
-- Quantitative Finance
+- Information Retrieval

 # Education to show in About widget
 education: